 There’s less emphasis on building an entire design from scratch and more focus on choosing a venue that already carries a strong sense of place.
 Locations like The Stakeout, Ghost Ranch, the Rio Grande, and the surrounding Rocky Mountains don’t need much added to them, which allows everything to feel more natural and grounded.

-Guest counts are also trending a bit smaller, often in the 60 to 120 range.
+Guest counts are also trending a bit smaller, often in the 60-120 range.
 That shift gives couples more flexibility in their venue choice and allows the wedding reception to feel more connected rather than spread out.

 Instead of packing everything into one tightly scheduled day, many couples are favoring a multi-day experience: welcome drinks in town, a ceremony and reception at the venue, and a relaxed brunch the next morning.
 It doesn’t have to be a full resort-style weekend to feel complete.